How To Find The Best Medicare Supplement Medigap Plan 2015 / 2016?

 What is Medigap?

 Medigap policies are regulated by the government and sold by insurance companies which are licensed to sell them in a state.
-In 2014, you will find 10 different Medigap policies in all states except MA, MN, and WI.
+For 2016, you will find 10 different Medigap policies in all states except MA, MN, and WI.
 They are labeled as plans A, B, C, D, F, G, K, L, M and N. Each of those Medigap plans provides a pre-defined set of benefits, per government standards.
 This means, if you, for example, choose to go with Medigap plan F, it is easy to shop around for the lowest monthly premium, as each Plan F must have the exact same benefits, no matter which insurance company it offers.

 While comparing premiums is easy, it is much harder to decide which of the many different plans, from A through N, offers the best benefits for your personal health situation.
 And as one policy only covers one beneficiary, your spouse will have to select her/his own policy to best match her or his health care needs.
 Keep in mind that a plan that may be best for you, may not be perfect for your spouse.